 I. DEFINING THE RESEARCH PAPER

 The research paper must be at least eight (8) pages in length, and it must adhere to MLA standards and guidelines.
-Further, you must include a minimum of seven (7) sources in your paper, six (6) of which must be considered "secondary sources" (explained below), and it must include a "Works Cited" page.
+Further, include a minimum of seven (7) sources in your paper, six (6) of which must be considered "secondary sources" (explained below), and it must include a "Works Cited" page.